initstring/MemPG/README.md

   -p PHRASES, --phrases PHRASES How many phrases to generate.
 Default: 1
 ```

-Each run will generate a simply entropy calculation, based on the length of the input wordlists for each word selected.
+Each run will generate a simple entropy calculation, based on the length of the input wordlists for each word selected.

 ## Contributing